symphonyoss/clj-symphony/.github/CONTRIBUTING.md

 # Contributing to clj-symphony
-:+1: First off, thanks for taking the time to contribute! :+1:

 # Contributor License Agreement (CLA)
 A CLA is a document that specifies how a project is allowed to use your